mdavidson9/docs.balsamiq.com/content/cloud/intro.md

 ---

-## Transitioning From a Previous Version
+## Transitioning from a Previous Version

 If you are transitioning from Balsamiq Mockups 3 for Desktop (or another version that uses .bmpr files), you can simply drag and drop to [upload your files](../projects/).